Clint-Portfolio/Graph-coloring/README.md

 That would give: (most expensive transmitter) * (amount of provinces)

+With a N=1000.000 the most expensive solution found for Ukraine is 825, from the last cost row.
+This solution is not valid.

 # Lower bound cost:
 The most inexpensive solution would be that every district has the least expensive transmitter.

 That would give: (cheapest transmitter) * (amount of provinces)

+With a N=1000.000 the cheapest solution found for Ukraine is 452 from the first cost row.
+This solution is not valid.

 # The four colour theorem